 Rejection is not permanent, pervasive or personal.
 Persistence is achieved by buoyancy.

-Clarity helps others see their situations in a fresh way.
+Clarity helps others freshly see their situations.
 To describe with clarity, Pink asks that you imagine that your future customer is a time traveler from 300 years ago.
 This strips us of assumptions.
 How would you describe buying a Big Mac to a 300-year-old?
 That time traveler will wonder: What is a car?
 A person you don’t know makes your food?
 There are a lot of assumptions that we use when describing things.
 Make it simple.
 So d

 The best salespeople must be skilled at curating information and asking questions – uncovering possibilities, issues, and unexpected problems.
 You accomplish this by minimizing the options for buyers.
-Too many options
+Too many choices

 For busy buyers, a good strategy is to show a small negative attribute after emphasizing the positive ones at a ratio of three to one.
 That contrast enhances clarity.